sihingbenni/legoOSC/readme.md

 2. run it on the EV3-Brick
 3. use the Routes to control the Brick

+### UDP
+- default incomming port: 9001
+- listens on own IP and local BROADCAST

+- Default outgoing target port: 9001
+- default taget is local BROADCAST

+### TCP
+- Default-Port: 9002
+- listens on own IP for connections
+- only on connection at the time
+- when connected:
+  - expects valid OSC + `\n` as last byte -> **must not use any argument with a `\n` inside**
+  - sends valid OSC + `\n` as last byte

 # Routes:

+## Placeholder
 Placeholders can be:
 - `ID` for `IP-Address` or `Name`
 - `PORT` for `a`, `b`, `c`, `d`, `s1`, `s2`, `s3` or `s4`